shenlong3010/shenlong2010/README.md

 **shenlong2010/shenlong2010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-## I'm currently a student at Drexel University major in CS, minor in SE
+## I'm currently a student at Drexel University major in CS

 - 🔭 I code everyday
 - 🌱 I'm willing to learn anything by the way